-Waddell, a Democrat, was the representative for North Carolina's 3rd congressional district from 1877 to 1879.
+Waddell was the representative for North Carolina’s 3rd congressional district and was a Democrat.
+He served from 1877 to 1879.

 From Mar 1871 to Mar 1879, Waddell missed 492 of 1,696 roll call votes, which is 29.0%.
 This is worse than the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.